CLICK HERE FOR INFORMATION ON OUR FREE ONE DAY INTRODUCTION TO SPORTS JOURNALISM WORKSHOPS

 The multi-faceted Sports Journalism module will be supplemented by Shorthand, Reporting, Video Journalism, Media Law and Public Affairs - and you will also produce a Portfolio of work throughout the year.

-This will result in an NCTJ Diploma if exams and assessments are passed.
+This will result in the leading industry acknowledged qualification if exams and assessments are passed.
 In addition, there will be a Sportsbeat Diploma in which Sports Public Relations and Communications and Sports Production Journalism will be assessed internally.

 We want to make sure that every one of our trainees leaves not just with a great understanding of the world of sport - but also with a qualification next to his/her name so they can be competitive in the job market.